 M: Thank you so much.

-I come to realise that I’ve pulled it off.
-The gamble had paid off perfectly well, and all plans were back on track.
+I realized I’d pulled it off.
+The gamble had paid off, and all plans were back on track.

 Tips:

 The following are a few tips from my personal experience.
-I do not claim that these would generalize across different consulates and the following should not be considered in any way as formal/legal advice.
+I do not claim these generalize across different consulates, and none of this should be considered formal or legal advice.

-2. Always explain in great depth.
-Give no excuse to the officer to think that you’re making things up.
-If the officer enjoys brevity, they will ask you to stop or shoot another question.
+2. Explain clearly and in enough depth.
+Give no excuse to the officer to think you’re making things up.
+If the officer prefers brevity, they will ask you to stop or ask another question.

 3. Push your papers forward initially.
-If they are returned, make further attempts to show them relevant papers whenever a document supports something you’re saying.
+If they are returned, make further attempts to show relevant papers whenever a document supports what you’re saying.
 Remember, the burden of proof is on the applicant.

 4. Hope for the best, expect the worst.
-In my opinion, the process is semi-arbitrary, and you may be unlucky to have a short interview or a grumpy interviewer.
-Be prepared for this and leave no effort in making sure you deliver all the information you can.
+In my opinion, the process is semi-arbitrary, and you may get unlucky with a short interview or a grumpy interviewer.
+Be prepared for this and do everything you can to deliver complete information.

-5. A denial is only temporary, and it can be turned easily if you have all the right reasons.
-Advice on forums echoed with- “Don’t apply immediately after a rejection.
-Wait till your circumstances change”.
-While this may be true, if you feel there was no real reason for your application to be rejected, applying again immediately may work in your favour.
-Here is a timeline of how I flipped my rejection in 4 days.
+5. A denial can be temporary if you have the right reasons.
+Forum advice often says, “Don’t apply immediately after a rejection.
+Wait until your circumstances change.”
+While this may be true, if you feel there was no real reason for rejection, applying again immediately may work in your favor.
+Here is a timeline of how I flipped my rejection in four days.

 24th September - (VI appointment) Interview.
 Visa Denied